 A turning point is a point at which the price of an asset reverses direction.
 Turning points tend to occur at a fixed rhythm in time, such that every X days there is a turning point for that asset.
 However, whether the price will form a bottom or top is not known in advance, only the timing.

 Turning Points around Us

 Turning points can be seen in everyday life.
-One example is in school: every few weeks or months, students will have a test or exam.
+One example is at school: every few weeks or months, students will have a test or an exam.
 The direction a student’s grade takes after the exam is not known, but the timing of the exams is.
 The student’s grade may improve after every single test, or it might decline after every test, or it might improve after some tests and worsen after others.